-Having more followers won’t increase your rankings directly, but it will give you a bigger audience with whom you can share your content, which in turn will earn you more visibility on your content, which leads to more inbound links and social shares – factors that certainly do increase rankings.
+Having more followers won’t increase your rankings directly, but it will give you a bigger audience with whom you can share your content, which in turn will earn you more visibility on your content, which leads to more inbound link and social signals shares – factors that certainly do increase rankings.
 Make it easy for people to find and connect with your social profiles by including links to those profiles everywhere—on your site, in your emails, and in all your marketing and promotional material.

-The biggest advantage social media gives you is a bigger platform to distribute your blog posts, which aids in visibility and increases your chances of earning authority-giving inbound links.
+The biggest advantage social media marketing efforts gives you is a bigger platform to distribute your blog posts, which aids in visibility and increases your chances of earning an authority-giving inbound link.
 Whenever you publish a new blog, make sure you promote it on every social platform you have.
-You can even go above and beyond social media and leverage social bookmarking sites like Reddit or StumbleUpon.
+You can even go above and beyond social media sites and leverage social bookmarking sites like Reddit or StumbleUpon.
 For a full walkthrough on how to promote your content, as well as a nifty checklist you can print out and use each time, see Content Unleashed: The Ultimate Guide to Promoting Your Published Content.